vmware-samples/validated-solutions-for-cloud-foundation/alb/terraform-examples/nsxt-cloud-data-segment/README.md

 # Considerations

-The following are considerations that need to be understood when executing this Playbook:
+The following are considerations that need to be understood when executing this Script:

-*